cdevents/spec/testing-events.md

 ## Subjects

 This specification defines three subjects in this stage: `testCaseRun`, `testSuiteRun` and `testOutput`.
-When a producer sends `testCaseRun` or `testSuiteRun` messages, they should meet the following expecations:
+When a producer sends `testCaseRun` or `testSuiteRun` messages, they should meet the following expectations:
 - a `queued` event may optionally be followed by a `started` event
 - a `queued` event must be followed by either a `started` or a `finished` event
 - a `finished` event following after a `queued` event without a `started` event in between, can only have its outcome set to `cancel` or `skip`